remarshal-project/remarshal/README.md

 ### Wrappers

-The arguments `--wrap` and `--unwrap` are there to solve the problem of converting JSON and YAML data to TOML if the top-level element of that data is not of a dictionary type (i.e., not an object in JSON or an associative array in YAML) but a list, a string, or a number.
-Such data can not be represented as TOML directly; it needs to wrapped in a dictionary first.
+The arguments `--wrap` and `--unwrap` are there to solve the problem of converting JSON, MessagePack, and YAML data to TOML if the top-level element of that data is not of a dictionary type (i.e., not an object in JSON, a map in MessagePack, or an associative array in YAML) but a list, a string, or a number.
+Such data can not be represented as TOML directly; it needs to be wrapped in a dictionary first.
 Passing the flag `--wrap someKey` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, "someKey", with the input data as its value.
 The flag `--unwrap someKey` does the opposite: if it is specified only the value stored under the key "someKey" in the top-level dictionary element of the input data is converted to the target format and output; all other data is ignored.
 If the top-level element is not a dictionary or does not have the key "someKey" then `--unwrap someKey` returns an error.